Genaker/TerraformMagentoCloud/README.md

 Infrastructure consists of multiple layers (autoscaling, alb, rds, security-group, vpc) where each layer is configured using one of [Terraform AWS modules](https://github.com/terraform-aws-modules/) with arguments specified in `terraform.tfvars` in layer's directory.

-Terraform use the SSH protocol to clone the modules, configured SSH keys will be used automatically.
-Add SSH key to github account. (https://help.github.com/en/enterprise/2.15/user/articles/adding-a-new-ssh-key-to-your-github-account)

 Terraform uses this during the module installation step of terraform init to download the source code to a directory on local disk so that it can be used by other Terraform commands.

 Public Terraform registry provides infrastructure modules for many infrastructure resources at registry.terraform.io.